These Are The Russians Charged With Meddling In The 2016 Election

 Bogacheva allegedly worked for a department inside the Internet Research Agency that was known as the "translator project."
 This was, per the indictment, the project that "focused on the U.S. population and conducted operations on social media platforms such as YouTube, Facebook, Instagram, and Twitter."
 While on the project, she oversaw its data analysis.

 Bogacheva joined Krylova on her trip to the US.
-Prior to their departure, according to the indictment, they "planned travel iteneraries, purchased equipment [...] and discussed security measures (including 'evacuation scenarios')."
+Prior to their departure, according to the indictment, they "planned travel itineraries, purchased equipment [...] and discussed security measures (including 'evacuation scenarios')."

 Advertisement